moby/moby/docs/sources/use/working_with_volumes.rst

 For example::

-  sudo docker run -v /var/logs:/var/host_logs:ro ubuntu bash
+  sudo docker run -t -i -v /var/logs:/var/host_logs:ro ubuntu bash

 The command above mounts the host directory ``/var/logs`` into the container with read only permissions as ``/var/host_logs``.